Spain's housing market improving

 Inheritance: Each beneficiary’s inheritance is taxed at progressive rates, from 7.65% to 34%, after certain tax-free amounts have been deducted.

-Residents: Resident individuals are liable to tax on their worldwide income and assets at progressive rates, from 19% to 45% for 2012 and 2013.
+Residents: Resident individuals are liable to tax on their worldwide income and assets at progressive rates, from 9.50% to 22.50%.

 Total transaction costs are moderate in Spain